 ByMarch 16, 2007

-The Burmese Harp was the forty-one-year-old Ichikawa Kon’s twenty-seventh feature, and the . . .
+The Burmese Harp was the forty-one-year-old Ichikawa Kon’s twenty-seventh feature, and the first real landmark in his career.
+He had entered the film industry as an animator (his first film was . . .
 Read more »

 An Imperial Japanese Army regiment surrenders to British forces in Burma at the close of World War II and finds harmony through song.
 A private, thought to be dead, disguises himself as a Buddhist monk and stumbles upon spiritual enlightenment.
 Magnificently shot in hushed black and white, Kon Ichikawa’s The Burmese Harp is an eloquent meditation on beauty coexisting with death and remains one of Japanese cinema’s most overwhelming antiwar statements, both tender and brutal in its grappling with Japan’s wartime legacy.